 How many of President Donald Trump's tweets include questionable claims?

-There are 2 comments on the This is Local London story from 12 hrs ago, titled How many of President Donald Trump's tweets include questionable claims?.
-In it, This is Local London reports that:
+There are 3 comments on the Malvern Gazette story from 14 hrs ago, titled How many of President Donald Trump's tweets include questionable claims?.
+In it, Malvern Gazette reports that:

 Nearly a quarter of Donald Trump's tweets have contained unproven or disputed claims since the businessman became president, an analysis by the Press Association has found.
 The study looked at whether statements made in tweets from the president's @realDonaldTrump account could either be backed up by publicly-available evidence, or had been disputed by other news outlets.